 Much like writing itself, marketing demands time and experience to master.
 While this guide features step-by-step exercises designed to quickly sharpen your skills, do not be discouraged if your first marketing efforts yield less than spectacular results.
 Being disappointed by this would be akin to going to the gym once and then lamenting that you weren’t immediately in immaculate shape.
 That’s not how anything challenging works, and while legions of super-long internet sales pages might suggest the book business is exempt from this rule, allow me to dissuade you of that notion before we travel any further.
 Accepting that this will be difficult will free you from the tyranny of unrealistic expectations and might stop you from quitting too early.

-But much like anything in life, if you’re patient and put in the time, you will improve.
+But much like any other area, if you’re patient and put in the time, you will improve.

 So let’s get started, shall we?

 A Little About Me (And Why I Wrote This)

 This guide isn’t about me; while it draws heavily upon my experiences, I’ll spare you the anecdotes and focus on the data.
 That’s because this is all about getting you results.
 But you might be wondering why you should invest multiple hours reading a very lengthy guide that you perhaps stumbled upon at random.
 So here are the basic broad strokes of who I am:

 - I’m a sci-fi and fantasy author who’s written 20+ novels.